 Other benefits of a CDC include:

-- It is much faster and easier than applying for a DA, taking only 6-8 weeks
+- It is much faster and easier than applying for a DA, it can take only 10 days.
+(Where a DA can take weeks, perhaps months with some councils)

 - Applications can be submitted prior to registration of the land.